LibEMG/libemg/docs/source/documentation/features/features_doc.md

 import numpy as np
 import pickle
-import matplotlib.pyplot as plt from unb_emg_toolbox.datasets import _3DCDataset
+import matplotlib.pyplot as plt from libemg.datasets import _3DCDataset
-from unb_emg_toolbox.emg_classifier import EMGClassifier from unb_emg_toolbox.feature_extractor import FeatureExtractor from unb_emg_toolbox.utils import make_regex
+from libemg.emg_classifier import EMGClassifier from libemg.feature_extractor import FeatureExtractor from libemg.utils import make_regex
-from unb_emg_toolbox.data_handler import OfflineDataHandler from unb_emg_toolbox.offline_metrics import OfflineMetrics from unb_emg_toolbox.filtering import Filter
+from libemg.data_handler import OfflineDataHandler from libemg.offline_metrics import OfflineMetrics from libemg.filtering import Filter

 if __name__ == "__main__":
     # get the 3DC Dataset using library handle - this downloads the dataset